The computerized maintenance management system used by the health care facility may drive the asset data used in determining risk.

 This approach enables asset owners to calculate risk by defaulting unique asset data to the most restrictive, which ensures the risk is not underscored.
 Once the initial risk score is calculated for each level of the asset hierarchy, the unique asset data can be used to dial in the risk score, based on variables like past performance and reliability, redundancy and demand.

-model.
+Developing the model.
 The second step toward developing a defendable ARMS is to develop the risk assessment model itself along with the business rules to govern the model.
 (An example of a business rule includes always deflating a unique asset variable to most restrictive.)
 When individuals with appropriate knowledge begin to identify the specific variable and scoring criteria used to populate the mathematical formula, it is important to review current enforceable code and accreditation variables as well as key performance variables.
 This will ensure the data is relevant to the risk assessment itself, as well as provide relevant information to support asset life cycle management.

 The specific key performance variables to consider include, but are not limited to: impact to the patient, staff or visitors; infection control; location(s) served/environmental use; equipment/system redundancy; equipment/utility function; and maintenance/testing frequency.
 If needed, additional variables can be added to further build out the model.
 However, this may result in limited return on investment.
 Once the key performance variables are identified, specific criteria are needed to articulate a range.